-Understanding and using evolution to increase resilience (Animal Science Group & Environmental Science Group)
+Understanding and using evolution to increase resilience (Animal Science Group, Environmental Science Group & Plant Science Group)

 Gionata Gatto (Italy, 1982) is a designer, currently working from Rotterdam, the Netherlands.
 His approach to design is firmly connected to the objective of questioning the significance of daily-life products, resulting in narrative investigations related to production processes, materials, artefacts and services.
 The projects of the studio are often perceived by the public as evocative tools and proponents of engagement and dialogues.

 The focus of my recent work is on human-plant interaction, particularly the ways in which vegetal life can be actively integrated in interaction design processes.
 During the last three years of my doctoral research I was given the opportunity to explore possible new meanings for design in the context of trans-disciplinary environments, with a focus on the emerging intersections between design, biology and sensing technologies.
 Challenging the role of the designer as a mediator of possible futures, in my PhD thesis I explore how intersections of disciplines facilitate alternative modes of deploying scientific and artistic knowledge.
 Geomerce, one of my recent works, discusses this, alongside with accounts of human-plant interaction.
 In doing so, the project wants to reveal that a collaborative future can only exist if we learn to foster non-anthropocentric visions of life where mutualism emerges as a condition of working, a necessary ‘prerequisite’ to address future global changes.